krishrathi1/Alumni-website/README.md

 # Alumni Association Website 🌐

 Welcome to the **Alumni Association Website**!
-This platform is designed to connect alumni, facilitate networking, support career development, and foster a vibrant alumni community for [Your College/Institution Name].
+This platform is designed to connect alumni, facilitate networking, support career development, and foster a vibrant alumni community for [Krish rathi from bml munjal University ].

 ---